visvar/visvar.github.io/README.md

 It will re-build the whole page any time a .js or .html file changes.

-You will still need to reload the page (e.g. press F5) in the browser!
+You will still need to reload the page (e.g. press F5) in the browser to see changes!

+## Deployment / Publishing

+Simply do a git commit and push, e.g. run

+- `git add .`
+- `git commit -m "some useful commit message"`
+- `git push`